-Every running watch needs accurate GPS to track and log your running routes, along with accurate biometrics including the calories you burned, your VO2 max, and the speed at which you were running to help you see if you were going too fast (for an endurance race) or too slow (for a faster sprint).
+Some of the features any decent running watch should have to make the list are an accurate GPS chip to track and log your running routes; accurate biometrics, including the calories you burned and your VO2 max; and detailed information on your pace, cadence and speed at which you were running to help you see if you were going too fast (for an endurance race) or too slow (for a faster sprint).

 We've picked the best watches for every level and budget, from beginners to ultra-runners, and each one listed here is top of its class.
 If you don't need something quite this advanced, take a look at our guide to the best fitness trackers for some great activity bands to track less intense workouts.